-It’s a lot like being stuck in one big catch-22: Trying to improve poor credit, when you need good credit to improve poor credit, which can prevent you from obtaining good credit, can make for a confusing cycle that’s as utterly dizzying as it is frustrating.
+It’s a lot like being stuck in one big catch-22: Trying to improve poor credit when you need good credit to improve poor credit.
+It can make for a confusing cycle that’s as utterly dizzying as it is frustrating.

-If you’ve been faced with this never-ending conundrum, you’re not alone; according to Experian, out of 220 milli0n Americans, 1 in 5 deal with bad credit.
-If you belong to this 20 percent of low FICO-scored folk, you’ve undoubtedly asked yourself this simple question: How is a person supposed to improve their credit when it takes good credit to use most of the products/tools that are often recommended to rebuild credit?
+If you’ve been faced with this never-ending conundrum, you’re not alone; according to Experian, out of 220 million Americans, one in five deals with bad credit.
+If you belong to this 20 percent of low FICO-scored folk, you’ve undoubtedly asked yourself this simple question: How is a person supposed to improve his credit when it takes good credit to use most of the products and tools that are often recommended to rebuild credit?

 Though the answer is not obvious, you can rescue yourself from the bad credit doldrums.
 There are several options well within reach to put you back on track and improve poor credit.

 Credit?
 What Credit?

 What is bad credit?
 It’s a poor reflection of a person’s financial transaction history that can make it difficult (if not impossible) to obtain a credit card, mortgage or car loan.
 Lenders and banks are reluctant to loan money to people with poor credit because they are considered high risk borrowers, with a reputation for not paying their debts back on time.

 Simply put, bad credit is usually the result of poor financial choices.
 Maybe you purchased a home or automobile and became delinquent on your payments; or, as a college student, you fell over your head into some credit card debt and didn’t pay off your balances in a timely way.
 Circumstances sometimes dictate the ebb and flow of our financial behavior — even folks who are responsible with their money might incur debt if they’re unable to afford their credit card or car payments after the loss of a job or other circumstance.